-Within the spreadsheet, the grid is given a +1, -1 or 0 value, depending on whether the average of the grid is greater than the field average, less the field average or within 1⁄2 bushel per acre of the field average.
+Within the spreadsheet, the grid is given a +1, -1 or 0 value, depending on whether the average of the grid is greater than the field average, less the field average or within $\frac{1}{2}$ bushel per acre of the field average.
 Giving the +1, -1 or 0 value is a normalization procedure.
 The normalized grids can be exported into a spreadsheet and summed by grid for each year of data that is treated in the exact same manner.
-In this way, two, three or more years can be combined to produce a more meaningful multiyear yield map.

-Yield frequency map at Williston, N.D. (top), with lower yields on the ridge slope (southeast to northwest direction) and higher yield in the more level areas above and below the ridge slope (southwest and northeast) (elevation image on the bottom).
+In this way, two, three or more years Yield frequency map at Williston, N.D. (top), with lower yields on the ridge slope (southeast to northwest direction) and higher yield in the more level areas above and below the ridge slope (southwest and northeast) (elevation image on the bottom).